 Being a tourist isn’t, by definition, a bad thing.
 A tourist is simply someone who travels for pleasure, and there’s absolutely nothing wrong with that.
 However, it has come to have some rather bad connotations.
 We now picture tourists with cameras glued to their eyes, only visiting the top three landmarks of any given destination, and eating solely at chain restaurants.
-At Experi, we’re not interested in any of that.
+At Experi, we prefer to be a traveler.

-Instead, we want to be travelers and teach others how to access their inner observer.
+As a traveler, we want to teach others how to access their inner observer.
 Wander the streets of a new town, eat where there’s a line of locals out the door, find hidden gems, become a part of the place.
-You’ve already learned how to bond with your fellow travelers, and how to use you time well when traveling, now you can read on to learn our tips for being an authentic traveler.
+You’ve already learned how to bond with your fellow travelers, and how to use you time well when traveling, now you can read on to learn our tips to be a traveler.

 1. Venture off the beaten path

 It’s always exciting to visit historic landmarks and famous streets like the Champs-Élysées in Paris and La Rambla in Barcelona, bubbling over with life, history, and plenty of stores and restaurants.
 But to be a true traveler, it’s also vital to veer off the main roads and duck down alleyways full of craft shops, family-owned restaurants with the best food, and locals waiting to tell you about their town.
 We’re not saying avoid historical landmarks.
 Of course not!
 What would a trip to Florence be without visiting the Uffizi Gallery and Basilica di Santa Croce?
 But don’t forget to seek out the lesser known gems, like medieval towns and olive oil mills run by lovely families who would love to tell you about their harvest.